 Muscles of the Foot

 The foot is a dynamic body part that is made up of many muscles, ligaments, tendons, and bones to allow for the movement, flexibility, stability that are all required activities of daily living.
 The muscles of the foot can be broken down into two main categories called extrinsic muscles and intrinsic muscles.
 Extrinsic muscles of the foot originate in the lower leg and insert into different portions of the foot to allow for gross motor movements such as: plantar flexion, dorsiflexion, inversion, and eversion.
 Intrinsic muscles are located within the foot and are responsible for more fine motor movements such as digit flexion, extension, and abduction.
-The Intrinsic muscles can be further broken down into the dorsum side and the planter side.
+The Intrinsic muscles can be further broken down into the dorsum side and the plantar side.

 Muscles of the Foot: Extrinsic Muscles